"They Took A Lot Of Money": Owner Of Business Burglarized Through Roof

 It happened at a Kwik Stop convenience store located on the corner of NE 61st Street and 4th Court.

-The business owner told CBS4’S Marybel Rodriguez the robbers took cash from an ATM and the register.
+The business owner told CBS4’s Marybel Rodriguez the robbers took cash from an ATM and the register.

 “They broke the ATM machine that was a lot of money,” said the owner who didn’t want to reveal his name.